hngi/Team-NEMESIS/README.md

-# NEMESIS
+# This is the folder for Team NEMESIS
-Stage 3 Task
+# Stage 3 Task